rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 ## 3.21.3 General rule

 <a name="3.21.3.1">3.21.3.1</a> Transcribe a statement relating to an edition or issue of a manifestation as it
-appears, unless instructed otherwise by specific instructions.
+appears, unless specifically instructed otherwise.
 Include any explanatory words or phrases appearing with the edition statement.

 >Example:
 ><CITE>Cooke's edition, embellished with superb engravings</CITE>